Virginia Tech® home

 Registration Information

-The popular week-long sessions of Inside Design are undergoing a reboot.
-For summer 2024 participants can choose between three sessions, Blacksburg, which includes on-campus experiences of dorm living and dining hall, Alexandria, at our metro-accessible urban campus, the Washington-Alexandria Architecture Center (WAAC), or a virtual session.
+The popular week-long sessions of Explore Architecture are undergoing a reboot.
+For summer 2025 participants can choose between two sessions, Blacksburg, which includes on-campus experiences of dorm living and dining hall, or a virtual session.
 Everyone in grades 9 - 12 are welcome.

 Registration will close May 15th or when all spots have been filled.
 There will be no refunds past May 15th.
 Schedules and further details will be provided after registration.